niedong/lwesp-fat-8266/README.md

 This repository targets specifically at [Ai-thinker](https://github.com/Ai-Thinker-Open) ESP8266, and should work well with other device that use Ai-thinker ESP8266 as a solution, such as ESP-01S, ESP-07, etc. You can find more information about your device on [Ai-thinker website](https://docs.ai-thinker.com/en/esp8266).

+Follow original [documentation](https://docs.majerle.eu/projects/lwesp/) for information on implementation and details.

+## Usage & Examples

 The usage of [lwesp-fat-8266](https://github.com/niedong/lwesp-fat-8266) is exacly the same as [lwesp](https://github.com/MaJerle/lwesp).
-You can find more examples and resources in [lwesp](https://github.com/MaJerle/lwesp) repository.
+There is also an important repository [stm32f769xx](https://github.com/niedong/stm32f769xx), which demonstrates  configuration and usage for [lwesp-fat-8266](https://github.com/niedong/lwesp-fat-8266) based on stm32f769, [Ai-thinker](https://github.com/Ai-Thinker-Open) ESP8266 and FreeRTOS.
+You can even find more examples and resources in [lwesp](https://github.com/MaJerle/lwesp) repository.

-Follow original [documentation](https://docs.majerle.eu/projects/lwesp/) for information on implementation and details.

 ## Fix & Changes